jgretz/ReactBootcamp-Code2016/README.md

 1. Create a file in actions name load_heroes
   1. Export a function named loadHeroes that returns a promise that delays for a second, then resolves to the array of heroes supplied
   2. Use the delay method that lodash supplies
-2. Make the initial state in home an empty array
+2. Make the initial state in Heroes an empty array
-3. Import the loadHeroes function in home, call it in componentWillMount, update the state appropriately
+3. Import the loadHeroes function in Heroes, call it in componentWillMount, update the state appropriately

 ## Lab 9
 ### Context: